justinlee0777/popularthoughts/src/data/articles/comic-book-movies.md

 ---
-title: "Comic book films are not art"
+title: 'Comic book films are not art'
-slug: "/comic-book-films-not-art"
+slug: '/comic-book-films-not-art'
-createdAt: "2022-01-29T23:14:42+0000"
+createdAt: '2022-01-29T23:14:42+0000'
-seoTitle: "Comic book films are not art"
+seoTitle: 'Comic book films are not art'
-seoDescription: "I have an argument for why comic book movies fundamentally cannot be art."
+seoDescription: 'I have an argument for why comic book movies fundamentally cannot be art.'
-tags: ["film"]
+tags: ['film']
 ---

 Yes, I'm returning back to Martin Scorsese's famous <a href="https://www.empireonline.com/movies/features/irishman-week-martin-scorsese-interview/" target="_blank" rel="noopener noreferrer">comment</a> on comic book movies, and I'm agreeing with him, but with a different type of analysis.